nedimf/maildroid/README.md

 >  Constructor that is used to declare subject of email your sending **(String)**
 - body
 > Constructor that is used to declare body of email your sending **(String)**
+- isJavascriptDisabled
+> Constructor that is used to check if javascript has to be disabled in body of an email **(Boolean)**
 - attachment
 > Constructor that is used to declare attachment of email in case that ones need to be added **(String)**
 - attachments